This post may contain affiliate links. Please see my disclosure policy for more details.

 10. Start House Sitting!

 Time to move into your temporary new home and enjoy!
 Remember how important it is to do a good job and leave the house clean.
-I always tidy up, wash the bed sheets and vacuum.
-If the pets have enjoyed your company the owners will notice how relaxed they are when they return.
+I always tidy up, strip the bed sheets, vacuum and wipe the kitchen and bathroom down.

 Getting great references is essential to house sitting long term; because of how good mine are I’m now able to get paid for house sits and have all the owners come to me rather than me applying for jobs (Madpaws don’t let house owners put adverts on).